reubengann/plex-musicvids/readme.md

 ```bash
 pip install -r requirements.txt
 ```
+(See below for step-by-step instructions.)
 In your environment or in a .env file, specify the location of

 - VIDS_FOLDER: a folder with your videos for "vids_folder".
 This is the same folder that you set up in "Local Media Assets" under "Agents -> artists" in Plex settings
 - PLAYLIST_NAME: the name of the playlist you made in plex